MS-GPS-Hackathons/AI-Adoption-Workshop/wds/contoso-health-customer-story.md

 Contoso Health is a regional healthcare provider operating multiple hospitals and clinics within a single country.
 They specialize in patient care, diagnostics, and preventive healthcare services.
 Contoso Health has identified significant opportunities to leverage artificial intelligence (AI) to enhance patient outcomes, optimize operational efficiency, and deliver innovative healthcare experiences.

-Contoso Health's leadership recognizes the importance of establishing a secure, scalable, and reliable cloud foundation to support their ambitious AI adoption journey.
+Contoso Health's leadership emphasizes the need for a secure, scalable, and reliable cloud foundation to support their ambitious AI adoption journey.
 They have selected Azure as their strategic cloud platform due to its comprehensive AI capabilities, robust security features, scalability, and alignment with industry best practices outlined in the Microsoft Cloud Adoption Framework.

 ### Current Challenges